Cretezy/cloudflare-d1-backup/README.md

 to query for table definitions and data, then outputs SQL commands to recreate the database as-is.

-This script has only been tested on testing database.
+This script has only been tested on small databases (~700KB).
 Please report any bugs using [GitHub Issues](https://github.com/Cretezy/cloudflare-d1-backup/issues).

 Based on